4-Day Split Dumbbell Workout Routine for Muscle Gain w/ PDF

 Type of trainingSplit Training (Upper/Lower)

-Who can do thisBeginner, Intermediate
+Who can do thisBeginner to Intermediate

 Target GenderMale and Female